-NCRA’s Government Relations Department actively monitors legislation around the country that will impact the court reporting profession.
-Below is a list of current legislation in being debated nationwide that NCRA is monitoring.
+NCRA’s Government Relations Department actively monitors legislation around the country that will affect the court reporting profession.
+Below is a list of current legislation being debated nationwide that NCRA is monitoring.

 State legislative bills

-California A.B.
-1631 — This bill would prohibit a shorthand reporting service corporation or its owners, managers, or employees person or entity employing shorthand reporters, or contracting with shorthand reporters for services, from giving or otherwise providing cash or cash equivalents, including gift cards, for marketing purposes.
-This bill also prohibits legislative interpretation to limit a shorthand reporting service corporation from entering into long-term or multi-case contracts with attorneys, law firms, or 3rd parties.
+California AB 1631 — This bill would prohibit a shorthand reporting service corporation or its owners, managers, or employees, from giving or otherwise providing cash or cash equivalents, including gift cards, for marketing purposes.
+It also applies to people or entities employing shorthand reporters or contracting with shorthand reporters for services.
+This bill also prohibits legislative interpretation to limit a shorthand reporting service corporation from entering into long-term or multi-case contracts with attorneys, law firms, or third parties.
 NCRA Opinion Letter addressing AB 1631

-California A.B.
-1660 — This bill would authorize an individual or entity to engage in the business of providing or arranging for court reporters for the transcription of court proceedings if conditions are met, including that an individual be licensed by the board as a court reporter, that an entity be a shorthand reporting corporation or that the individual or entity be registered as a court reporter provider.
+California AB 1660 — This bill would authorize an individual or entity to engage in the business of providing or arranging for court reporters for the transcription of court proceedings if conditions are met.
+These conditions include that an individual is licensed by the board as a court reporter, that an entity is a shorthand reporting corporation, or that the individual or entity is registered as a court reporter provider.

-California S.B.
-1450 — This bill requires that all transcripts be delivered in electronic format to any court, party, or person entitled to the transcript, unless the transcript is requested to be delivered in paper form, the court lacks the technical ability to accept an electronic transcript and has received advance approval from the Judicial Council to only accept a transcript in paper form, or, until January 1, 2020, an official reporter or official reporter pro tempore has not acquired the technology to submit a transcript in electronic form and has provided advance notice of this fact.
+California AB 1450 — This bill requires that all transcripts be delivered in electronic format to any court, party, or person entitled to the transcript.
+Exceptions to this bill include: the transcript is requested to be delivered in paper form; the court lacks the technical ability to accept an electronic transcript and has received advance approval from the Judicial Council to only accept a transcript in paper form; or, until Jan.
+1, 2020, an official reporter or official reporter pro tempore has not acquired the technology to submit a transcript in electronic form and has provided advance notice of this fact.
 The bill would also provide that a court or other entity is not allowed to require an official reporter or official reporter pro tempore to use a specific vendor or software.

 Mississippi H.B.
-1215 — This bill allows youth courts to utilize court reporters in detention and shelter hearings and requires a complete record of all evidence to be stenographic reporting, by mechanical or electronic device or by some combination of the two.
+1215 — This bill allows youth courts to use court reporters in detention and shelter hearings and requires a complete record of all evidence to be stenographic reporting, by mechanical or electronic device, or by some combination of the two.

-New York A.B.
-6245 — This bill grants court reporters in the first and second departments peace officer status.
+New York AO 6245 — This bill grants court reporters in the first and second departments peace officer status.

 Interested in who is representing you?
 Look up your federal, state, and local elected officials.